omercankoc/coroutines/README.md

 }
 ```

-### Dispatchers :
+### Dispatchers:

 <p>Dispatchers.Default    -> The default CoroutineDispatcher that is used by all standard builders like launch, async, etc if neither a dispatcher nor any other                                ContinuationInterceptor is specified in their context.</p>
 <p>Dispatchers.IO         -> The CoroutineDispatcher that is designed for offloading blocking IO tasks to a shared pool of threads.</p>
 <p>Dispatchers.Main       -> A coroutine dispatcher that is confined to the Main thread operating with UI objects.
 Usually such dispatchers are single-threaded.</p>
 <p>Dispatchers.Unconfined -> A coroutine dispatcher that is not confined to any specific thread.
 It executes the initial continuation of a coroutine in the current                              call-frame and lets the coroutine resume in whatever thread that is used by the corresponding suspending function, without mandating                                any specific threading policy.
 Nested coroutines launched in this dispatcher form an event-loop to avoid stack overflows.</p>